 What does a massage treatment involve?

-Before you go for a massage, make sure you drink plenty of water and don't eat too soon before the massage.
-Try to give yourself plenty of time to get to the appointment so it's easier for you to relax.
+Before you go for a massage, make sure you drink plenty of water and do not eat too soon before the massage.
+Try to give yourself plenty of time to get to the appointment so it is easier for you to relax.